Privacy Notice

 • Where the personal data is no longer necessary in relation to the purpose for which it was originally collected/processed.

-• If you withdraw your consent for us to process your data (if this was the basis on which it was collected).
+• If you withdraw your consent for us to process your data (if this was the legal basis on which it was collected).

 • The personal data was unlawfully processed (i.e. a breach of UK data protection laws).